 Incinerators come in a range of sizes.
 The smallest designs have just a 10 or 15 L capacity.
 Meanwhile, incinerators for larger gardens may hold up to 90 L of waste.

-Incinerators are generally safe and easy to use, but there’s a few things to consider before you get started:
+Incinerators are generally safe and easy to use, but there are a few things to consider before you get started:

 - Don’t overfill your incinerator – as mentioned, this can cause the fire to spread and can be extremely dangerous